 First, let’s determine what the destination is.
 After all, once the destination is set, we only have to choose the route and the means of transport, taking the available budget into consideration of course.
 It’s up to everyone to decide whether to pay for a trip organised by an agency, with tried and tested programmes and ready-made solutions, or to put the backpack on and let your own ideas and inspirations lead you into discovering the unknown.

 Digitalisation, as a target, has become inevitable in the world of finance and business, but also in taxation.
 The digital transition has become an essential part of strategic decisions.
 Paper-based invoices and payrolls have been replaced by electronic invoices, applications recognising invoice images, and electronic payrolls.
 The electronic filing of invoices, the automation of approval processes and electronic signatures greatly simplify business processes, and thus lead to cost efficiency.
-Having the right IT infrastructure, streamlining and connecting databases, automating processes and digitalising documents enable businesses to stay competitive in this new information society.
+Only having the right IT infrastructure, streamlining and connecting databases, automating processes and digitalising documents enable businesses to stay competitive in this new information society.

 IT infrastructure: what to travel with?